HeleneFi/VisuializingStigmergy/README.md

 More on stigmergy [here](http://en.wikipedia.org/wiki/Stigmergy)

 Various conceptual inspirations of visualization [here](https://github.com/HeleneFi/Holoptic-Borderspace-Visualization): how parts of a whole can see the whole evolve and the relationships between parts in action, where gaps can be identified, needs fulfilled, possibilities explored and impacts vizualized.

+It's about 'seing evolution in the making' or seing what you are producing, at work, in its context.